(Click names to be directed to faculty websites)

 Brian Steger teaches the Art Cycle courses for Grades 6-8.

-Allison White is the newest addition to the art classroom in Washington and Franklin Elementary Schools.
+Allison White is the art teacher at Washington and Franklin Elementary Schools.
 She is a graduate of Montclair State University holding a Bachelor of Fine Art degree in Animation and Illustration.
-She has been teaching for 4 years and this will be her first year in Summit, having previously worked in Paterson, North Plainfield and Newark.
+Recently, Allison completed the owl mural outside of Washington school!
 Outside of teaching Allison attends many local art fairs and conventions selling her personal artwork and handbound books.
 For fun Allison loves thrifting, reading and traveling.

 Kelly Wright is a practicing artist and teacher.
-She has her Masters of Fine Art from William Paterson University (2018), her Bachelors of Fine Art (2008) from the University of the Arts, as well as a Certificate for K-12 Art Education (2008).
-Mrs. Wright has worked at Summit High School since 2010 teaching a variety fine arts classes.
-She spends her free time with her husband, 3 year old daughter Penny, and rambunctious dog Pixie.
+She is currently working on a Masters in Art Education from The Art of Education University, and holds a Masters of Fine Art from William Paterson University (2018), a Bachelors of Fine Art (2008) from the University of the Arts, and a Certificate for K-12 Art Education (2008).
+Mrs. Wright has worked at Summit High School since 2010 teaching a variety of fine arts classes.
+She spends her free time with her husband, daughter, son, and rambunctious dog Pixie.